With 75 years of Combined Legal Experience, Alvandi Law Group has been standing up for California's injured.

 Can I Get Fired or Face Other Retaliation After Filing?

 It is illegal for your employer to retaliate against you for filing a workers’ comp claim due to an on-the-job accident.
 If you face issues including:

 you may be able to challenge your employer’s decision.
 A workers’ compensation lawyer can help you seek reinstatement and backpay for unfair retaliation after a workplace injury and insurance claim.

-We understand that after a workplace injury the most important thing for you is focusing on recovery.
+Our group of lawyers understand that after a workplace injury, the most important thing for you is focusing on recovery.
 Our team is here to help when workers’ compensation gets complex.
 Alvandi Law Group, P.C., has helped clients with hundreds of workers’ comp cases, so we know the answers to your most common questions.